Accounts

 3. Add a new account

-This launches the Admin home screen, which presents a categorized list of options on the left.
-Expand the Account Service category and click Accounts.
+Expand the Account Service category along the left and click Accounts.
 On the Accounts screen, click Add New.

 Fill in the general details for the account, such as: